Vinicius999/tutorial-dbt-dagster/README.md

+## How to use
+To use this repo, after clone it, the folder of the project cloned must be renamed.
+You must rename from `tutorial-dbt-dagster` to `jaffle_shop`.
+Once you've done that, you can continue as normal

 ## Testing dbt project: `jaffle_shop`

 `jaffle_shop` is a fictional ecommerce store.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.